S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/navigate-via-tension.md

 **Individuals identify and account for organizational drivers by investigating tension they experience.**

-A **tension** is a personal experience: a symptom of dissonance between an individual's perception of a situation, and their expectations (or preferences).
+**Challenges and opportunities** for an organization are revealed by people bringing awareness to the reasons for tension they experience.

-We can detect all **challenges and opportunities** related to the organization by bringing awareness to tension we experience.
+**Note:** In this context, a _tension_ is a personal experience: a symptom of dissonance between an individual's perception of a situation, and their expectations (or preferences).

 To **discover drivers**, investigate what stimulates tension, and describe what's happening and what's needed.
 Sometimes an inquiry reveals misconceptions and the tension goes away.